EdwinBoos/fullstack-web/README.md

 Its very simple both make the same they both do update the record with the id 3, but they are giving back a different response.
 The first example should be best used, when a list gets updated, because it will respond with the whole array of users after the update of user with id 3.
-The second example should be best used, when we don't need all records, just one object the updated one to display.
+The second example should be best used, when we don't need all records, just one object the updated one to display for example on a detail page of users.

 ``` DELETE /users/3 ```